adaltas/node-each/README.md

 }, 100);
 ```

-The `resume` and `end` methods return a promise which [resolves once all the element's executions complete](./samples/throttle.resume.js).
-This is an example with `resume`.
+The `resume` and `end` methods return a promise that [resolves once all the element's executions are complete](./samples/throttle.resume.js).
+This is an example using the `resume` function.

 ```js
 const stack = [];